 Finish assembling by topping it with the rest of the sauce:

-Bake for 20 minutes covered with foil, then remove foil and bake for 10 more minutes.
+Bake the enchilada casserole for 20 minutes, covered with foil, then remove foil and bake for 10 more minutes.

 Serve with chopped avocado and cilantro, if desired.
 Easy peasy.